ickybodclay/adventurebot/README.md

 ## Setup

 1. Add required secret keys.
-You'll need the following:
+You'll need the following (checkout `.env.example` for full list):

    - A Twitch bot (username and oauth token with ability to read and send messages)
    - A Discord bot (token and client id; make sure token has permission to use voice)